-- g) Each airline operator and/or their ground handling agent shall advise the Senior Planner Aviation Operations and ACA of any scheduled change for the current season as early as practicable. - h) All bay allocation plan updates/changes will be communicated to the airline operator and/or their ground handling agent through the FIDS.
-Where possible the ACC will contact the affected airline operator and/or their ground handling agent to advise of the change, however the prime responsibility of notification will lie with the airline operator and/or their ground handling agent by monitoring the FIDS. - i) It is the responsibility of each airline operator and/or their ground handling agent to ensure that bays are left clear of their equipment after each aircraft movement and all items of GSE should be stored in the GSE areas. - j) It is the responsibility of each airline operator and/or their ground handling agent to ensure that all check-in and departure gates are left clear of their equipment after each aircraft movement.
-All gate items must be returned to their normal location ready for the next user. - Resourcing and equipment will be provided by the airline operator and/or their ground handling agent to tow aircraft from the parking bays (or apron areas) to standoff positions as advised by the ACC. - I) Equipment/access to bays shall be in accordance with these Conditions and the Staging and Storage of Ground Servicing Equipment (GSE) and Unit Load Devices (ULDs) documents. - m) It is each airline operator's and/or its ground handling agent's responsibility to ensure that the ACC is kept informed of any disruptions which may prevent a flight from achieving its scheduled departure time. - n) RPT operators and/or ground handling agents must park in allocated bays as advised by the ACC. - o) If an airline operator requires long stay parking, outside of their scheduled flights, permission must be sought from the ACC as to the location and availability.
+- c) Advance planning is required to monitor likely apron activity and determine any capacity constraints.
+This is instituted through reviews of: - i. seasonal allocation - ii. daily allocation. - d) The Senior Planner Aviation Operations reviews the seasonal schedule before the start of each season. - e) The seasonal allocation will also be reviewed four weeks after the season start and as required to address any operational conflicts/problems. - f) Each airline operator shall provide Melbourne Airport's schedule coordinator, Airports Coordination Australia (ACA), their full seasonal schedule for the upcoming season no later than 6 weeks prior to the start of the upcoming season (in accordance with the SSIM).
+For ACA contact details, contact the Planning & Performance Manager. - g) Each airline operator and/or their ground handling agent shall advise the Senior Planner Aviation Operations and ACA of any scheduled change for the current season as early as practicable. - h) All bay allocation plan updates/changes will be communicated to the airline operator and/or their ground handling agent through the FIDS.
+Where possible the IOC will contact the affected airline operator and/or their ground handling agent to advise of the change, however the prime responsibility of notification will lie with the airline operator and/or their ground handling agent by monitoring the FIDS. - i) It is the responsibility of each airline operator and/or their ground handling agent to ensure that bays are left clear of their equipment after each aircraft movement and all items of GSE should be stored in the GSE areas. - j) It is the responsibility of each airline operator and/or their ground handling agent to ensure that all check-in and departure gates are left clear of their equipment after each aircraft movement.
+All gate items must be returned to their normal location ready for the next user. - k) Resourcing and equipment will be provided by the airline operator and/or their ground handling agent to tow aircraft from the parking bays (or apron areas) to standoff positions as advised by the IOC. - I) Equipment/access to bays shall be in accordance with these Conditions and the Staging and Storage of Ground Servicing Equipment (GSE) and Unit Load Devices (ULDs) documents. - m) It is each airline operator's and/or its ground handling agent's responsibility to ensure that the IOC is kept informed of any disruptions which may prevent a flight from achieving its scheduled departure time. - n) RPT operators and/or ground handling agents must park in allocated bays as advised by the IOC.

+o) If an airline operator requires long stay parking, outside of their scheduled flights, permission must be sought from the IOC as to the location and availability.
 This will be allocated where possible but may not be available.
 In those instances, airline operators may be referred to seek assistance from another provider.
 Parking fees are applicable as per Melbourne Airport's published charges and agreements.